hey-tommy/thrive-devops-takehome/docs/project-plan.md

 - **Primary objective:** Validate the selected architecture against the requirements checklist.
   - Confirm that each requirement is covered or explicitly deferred
   - Identify any mismatches before execution begins
-- Use manual reasoning and/or LLM "red-team" prompts to ensure no requirement gaps, logic drift, or structural misalignment exist.
+- Manually review and use LLM "red-team" prompts to ensure no requirement gaps, logic drift, or structural misalignment exist.
 - Also reassess feasibility and risk:
   - Are we confident the selected path fits within time/resources?
   - What are the riskiest moving parts?
   - Can they be stubbed or mimicked if needed?
   - Create escape hatches or fallback paths proactively
-- *Optional fib layer:* “Risk Log” — document top 2–3 risks with mitigation plans

 ---
 ### 🧩 Step 3C: Finalize Project Layout & Tooling